KUNO Covid Café: The geopolitical consequences of Covid

 The first series of the Covid-Café will be a joint Oxfam Novib – KUNO effort.

-In this third episode of the Café we will talk about the geopolitical consequences of the Covid crisis with the following speakers:
+In this third episode of the Café we talked about the geopolitical consequences of the Covid crisis with the following speakers:

 Pieter Feith, former diplomat in amongst others Aceh and Kosovo